SMS Donau (1856): Service history

-The keel for Donau was laid down at the Stabilimento Tecnico Triestino shipayrd in Trieste in May 1855.
+The keel for Donau was laid down at the Stabilimento Tecnico Triestino shipyard in Trieste in May 1855.
 She was launched on 20 November 1856, and was completed in 1857.
 In early 1859, tensions between Austria and the Kingdom of Sardinia rose significantly, prompting the Austrian government to order the fleet to mobilize in February to be prepared for an attack by the Royal Sardinian Navy.
 Sardinia had signed a secret alliance with France the month before, and in April, the Second Italian War of Independence began.
 Though the sizes of the Austrian and Sardinian fleets were roughly equal, the French Navy was far superior, which forced the Austrians to take a defensive posture.
 Donau and the other, modern steam-powered warships concentrated at Pola in the northern Adriatic.
 They did not sortie to attach the French or Sardinian naval forces, and the war ended quickly after the defeats at Magenta and Solferino in June.